 Students are given opportunities for orientation days, from year level to year level, with three orientation days organised during Term 4 with one day for students to meet their new teacher and peers for the following year.

 APPS has connections with local secondary schools.
-Orientation days are organised and we have an excellent relationship with Mullauna Secondary College staff, who organise special days for our Year 6 students.
+Orientation days are organised and we have an excellent relationship with Mullauna Secondary College staff, who organise special days for our Year 5 and 6 students.

 Student entry forms from secondary settings give teachers an opportunity to inform the school of individual needs with visits from co-ordinators in secondary colleges encouraged.
-APPS ex students from Mullauna SC visit our school and speak to our students re life at secondary school.
+Each year, some of our ex-students from Mullauna SC visit our school and speak to our students about life at secondary school.

 Teachers communicate with secondary settings, for our PSD students, through phone conversations and completing forms from secondary schools.
 Students are taken on informal visits to their secondary setting to familiarise them with the school and photo story boards are created for PSD students exiting APPS.